-Next we sought to quantitatively characterize the 5'ss specificities of risdiplam and branaplam.
-To do this, we extended the thermodynamic drug-effect model in Fig. 2B to incorporate three assumptions: (assumption 1) branaplam binds to the U1/5'ss complex in two distinct interaction modes; (assumption 2) one branaplam interaction mode has the same 5'ss sequence specificity as risdiplam; and (assumption 3) each base in the 10-nt 5'ss has an independent and additive effect on the Gibbs free energy of drug binding to the U1/5'ss complex.
-Note that additivity assumptions, like assumption 3, are common in thermodynamic models of sequence-dependent interaction energies41,44,52,53.
-The resulting thermodynamic model is illustrated in Fig. 3A.
-In the absence of drug, pre-mRNA can be in one of two states: not bound by U1 (state 1, Gibbs free energy 0); or bound by U1 (state 2, Gibbs free energy $\Delta G{U1}$ ).
-In the presence of risdiplam, pre-mRNA can be in one of three states: state 1; state 2; or bound by U1 and risdiplam (state 3, Gibbs free energy $\Delta G{U1} + \Delta G{ris}$ ).
-In the presence of branaplam, pre-mRNA can be in one of four states: state 1; state 2; bound by U1 and by branaplam in a "risdiplam" interaction model (state 4, Gibbs free energy same as state 3); or bound by U1 and by branaplam in a "hyper-activation" interaction model (state 5, Gibbs free energy $\Delta G{U1} + \Delta G{hyp}$ ).
+three states: state 1; state 2; or bound by U1 and risdiplam (state 3, Gibbs free energy $\Delta G{U1} + \Delta G{ris}$).
+In the presence of branaplam, premRNA can be in one of four states: state 1; state 2; bound by U1 and by branaplam in a "risdiplam mode" (state 4, Gibbs free energy same as state 3); or bound by U1 and by branaplam in a "hyper-activation mode" (state 5, Gibbs free energy $\Delta G{U1} + \Delta G{hyp}$).
 Assumption 1 is reflected in the presence of two branaplam-bound states (state 4 and state 5).
 Assumption 2 is reflected in state 4 having the same Gibbs free energy as state 3.
-Assumption 3 is reflected in the assumption that both $\Delta G{ris}$ (described by a "risdiplam energy motif") and $\Delta G{hyp}$ (described by a "hyper-activation energy motif") are additive functions of 5'ss sequence; see SI Sec.
+Assumption 3 is reflected in the assumption that both ΔG{ris} (described by a "risdiplam energy motif") and ΔG{hyp} (described by a "hyper-activation energy motif") are additive functions of 5'ss sequence; see SI Sec.
 3.2 for mathematical details.
-We refer to this 5'ss-dependent drug-effect model with two branaplam interaction modes as the "two-interaction-mode model".
+We refer to this 5'ssdependent drug-effect model with two branaplam interaction modes as the "two-interaction-mode model".

 We then used the MPSA data and RNA-seq data to jointly infer values for the parameters of the two-interaction mode model.
 Using a Bayesian inference procedure, we sampled posterior values for all 351 parameters of this model, using as data the PSI values measured by MPSA and the drug-effect values E measured by RNA-seq.
 See SI Sec.
 4.2 for details.
 Plotting the resulting model predictions against the MPSA and RNA-seq data confirms that the two-interaction-mode model explains both MPSA and RNA-seq data well (Fig. 3B-E).
-We note that higher $R^2$ was obtained on the MPSA data relative to RNA-seq data.
+We note that higher R^2 was obtained on the MPSA data relative to RNA-seq data.
 This was due, at least in part, to the fact that different sets of 5'ss sequences were assayed by the different methods.
-The residual deviations between measured E values and predicted E values (Figs. 3B, 3D) also suggest that risdiplam and branaplam binding energies are not perfectly additive.
-Nevertheless, we conclude that the two-interaction-mode biophysical model provides a good quantitative description of the 5'ss specificities of risdiplam and branaplam.
+The residual deviations between measured E values and predicted E values (Fig. 3B, D) also suggest that risdiplam and branaplam binding energies are not perfectly additive.
+Nevertheless, we conclude that the two-interactionmode biophysical model provides a good quantitative description of the 5'ss specificities of risdiplam and branaplam.

-Moreover, the energy motifs inferred as part of the two-interaction-mode model largely recapitulated the IUPAC motifs determined in Fig. 1 and Fig. 2.
-In the exonic region of the 5'ss, the risdiplam energy motif (Fig. 3F) and branaplam energy motif (Fig. 3G) both show a prominent requirement for $G{-2}$ and $A{-1}$ .
-The risdiplam energy motif falso requires $A{-4}$ but is agnostic to the base at position -3, whereas the hyper-activation energy motif favors $A{-3}$ but is largely agnostic to the base at -4.
-In the intronic region of the 5'ss, the risdiplam energy motif strongly penalizes both $G{+3}$ and $C{+4}$ -behavior that is again consistent with the risdiplam IUPAC motif (Fig. 1D).
+Moreover, the energy motifs inferred as part of the twointeraction-mode model largely recapitulated the IUPAC motifs determined in Fig. 1 and Fig. 2.
+In the exonic region of the 5'ss, the risdiplam energy motif (Fig. 3F) and branaplam energy motif (Fig. 3G) both show a prominent requirement for G{-2} and A{-1} .
+The risdiplam energy motif also requires A{-4} but is agnostic to the base at position -3, whereas the hyper-activation energy motif favors A{-3} but is largely agnostic to the base at -4.
+In the intronic region of the 5'ss, the risdiplam energy motif strongly penalizes both G{+3} and C{+4} -behavior that is again consistent with the risdiplam IUPAC motif (Fig. 1D).
 We conclude that the two-interaction-mode biophysical model is qualitatively consistent with the observed specificities of risdiplam and branaplam.